 Craig and his family have lived in Manly for over 25 years, with both children attending Manly Village Public School.
-He is a keen golfer at Manly Golf Club and surfs regularly at North Steyne.
+Since retiring from Wilson Parking in 2015 he has been able to spend more time at Manly Golf Club and surfing at North Steyne.

 Roger loves the relaxed, beachside atmosphere of Manly and considers it to be one of the most beautiful places in the world, especially given its relationship to the international city of Sydney.

 Roger practiced architecture in London, Bermuda and the Caribbean before returning to Sydney to take on the directorship of one of Australia's most prominent architectural practices.
 After ten years working on major national and international projects, he successfully operated his own Sydney practice for a further twenty years, specializing in marine, hospitality, retail and residential projects and attracting international, national and local clients.

 Now retired, he maintains an interest in development projects in the municipality and their impact and is passionate about the general well being of the Manly community.

 Roger enjoys art, especially Aboriginal and abstract art and is enthusiastic about good design, particularly in the built environment.
 He is well travelled, enjoys good food and loves to swim and surf.

 Mark de Teliga

 As a sociologist and psychologist, Mark’s background is researching changes in Australian society and culture as well as consumer behaviour and market research.